thisispivi/Deep-Learning-Spotify/README.md

 ![Conf_Matr](img/conf_matr.png)

-As we can se only many values were misclassified.
+As we can see there are many false negative and false positive.